Indian Fowler On Medium: IVF CEO Arunabh Kumar Sexually Harassed Me, Called Dad

 As reported by the Mumbai Mirror, the IVF boss has denied the charges and has challenged the anonymous writer of the Medium essay to file charges against him.

-According to Fowler’s report she first met Arunabh in 2014.
-The self-described “young and bubbly” Indian met Kumar at a small cafe.
+According to Fowler’s report, she first met Arunabh in 2014.
+The self-described “young and bubbly” Fowler met Kumar at a small cafe.
 She called Arunabh a man from Bihar, her native state, who was trying to exalt himself in Mumbai.
-Fowler wrote that she was a 22-year-old fresh out of college at that point, attempting to get a job as a freelancer in production since she couldn’t find full-time employment.
-However, with Kumar hailing from the same city of Muzaffarpur, and enjoying Bihari speak with Indian, Arunabh offered Fowler a job with the “Uber cool” startup he created.
-Indian claims Kumar was hiring “talent,” which she called his “toys,” after delving into what she alleged is her “story of abuse and molestation.”
+Fowler wrote that she was a 22-year-old, fresh out of college at that point, attempting to get a job as a freelancer in production since she couldn’t find full-time employment.
+However, with Kumar hailing from the same city of Muzaffarpur, and enjoying Bihari speak with Fowler, Arunabh offered Fowler a job with the “Uber cool” startup he created.
+Fowler claims Kumar was hiring “talent,” which she called his “toys,” after delving into what she alleged is her “story of abuse and molestation.”

 Multiple women allege sexual harassment by @TheViralFever founder Arunabh Kumar https://t.co/an5mTcBjzP pic.twitter.com/xhqKDjtgzp